History

 2009

-Bologna studies were introduced for the programmes of Painting, Sculpture, Conservation and Restoration of Works of Art, Industrial Design and Applied Arts, and Visual Communication Design, at which students can choose from among eleven different undergraduate and postgraduate programmes, including Photography, Illustration, Interactive Design and others.
-Now students can register for the elective courses of all the study programmes.
+Bologna studies were introduced for the programmes of Painting, Sculpture, Conservation and Restoration of Works of Art, Industrial Design and Applied Arts, and Visual Communication Design, which students now offered eleven different undergraduate and postgraduate study options, including Photography, Illustration, Interactive Design … Since then, students at UL ALUO have been able to enrol in elective courses from all fields of study.

 2012